cchitsiang/awesome-stars/topics.md

 ## others

+- [ray-project/aviary](https://github.com/ray-project/aviary) - Ray Aviary - evaluate multiple LLMs easily
+- [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
+No data leaves your device and 100% private.
+- [SupaGruen/StableDiffusion-CheatSheet](https://github.com/SupaGruen/StableDiffusion-CheatSheet) - A list of StableDiffusion styles and some notes for offline use.
+Pure HTML, CSS and a bit of JS.
 - [jerryjliu/llama_index](https://github.com/jerryjliu/llama_index) - LlamaIndex (GPT Index) is a data framework for your LLM applications
 - [hwchase17/langchain](https://github.com/hwchase17/langchain) - ⚡ Building applications with LLMs through composability ⚡
 - [airbytehq/glossary](https://github.com/airbytehq/glossary) - Data Glossary 🧠: An interactive digital garden for deeper data exploration.
 Learn through a graph and backlinks, enabling layered knowledge discovery.